networkx/nx-parallel/README.md

 nxp.betweenness_centrality(H)
 ```

-You can measure the performance gains of parallel algorithms by comparing them to their sequential counter parts.
+You can also measure the performance gains of parallel algorithms by comparing them to their sequential counter parts.
 Following is a simple benchmarking setup:

 ```py
 import networkx as nx